component/schema/Readme.md

 #### #add(key, settings)

-  Return a new `Cerberus` schema, adding a non-typed property by `key` with optional `settings`.
+  Return a new `Schema`, adding a non-typed property by `key` with optional `settings`.
 If you pass a `required: true` setting, an required validator will be added.

 #### #remove(key)

-  Return a new `Cerberus` schema, removing a property by `key`.
+  Return a new `Schema`, removing a property by `key`.

 #### #toJSON()